• Skip to primary navigation

 • If using the soy sauce and sesame oil, pour both ingredients into a small ramekin or jar and then stir well.

-1 tbsp light soy sauce, 1 tbsp sesame oil
+1 tablespoon light soy sauce, 1 tablespoon sesame oil

 • Chop up the tempeh into ~2cm cubes.